 You'll have many opportunities to test the various stages of your data migration plan before implementing them.
 Make sure to do this as it will limit the risk of a data system meltdown.

 Data Migration: Only the First Step

 Data migration is an integral step in the process - but companies everywhere should know that it's definitely not the final one.
 Migration is key, but to ensure that you don't fall behind your competition in the overall data picture, companies must leverage their migration success and take things to the next level.

 What does that mean?
 Ongoing, effective, and comprehensive data management.
 Try using your data migration services as a "jumping-off point" for an entire data strategy by ensuring a regular, consistent updates of your new database or data warehouse.

 With Xplenty, you get all of the ongoing operations - deployments, monitoring, scheduling, security, and maintenance - that help turn your entire data process from migration to analysis into a fine-tuned, insight-driven system.

 The speed and agility of Xplenty's out-of-the-box data migration tools bring businesses tremendous financial savings and efficiency.
 Plus, if you've been doing your data migrations the manual way, you won't believe how fast Xplenty is.
 Here's what one Xplenty user said about the speed of the platform:

 "Building ETL pipelines with the speed of light.
 We could write integrations using python but Xplenty saved us a lot of time.
 We wanted to spend more time understanding data; not how to get to it and Xplenty did that for us."

 "Xplenty helps to speed up the whole process of ETL.
 Allowing me to do more within the same amount of time, and it supports lots of different platforms."

 Data migration doesn't have to be a chore.
-If you're considering an automated ETL solution to get through your data migration challenges, the Xplenty team to schedule a demo or experience the platform yourself with a risk-free trial.
+If you're considering an automated ETL solution to get through your data migration challenges, contact the Xplenty team to schedule a demo or experience the platform yourself with a risk-free trial.